 Men have also joined the campaign, wearing headscarves and tweeting their support.
 One male supporter tweeted: "Yes wear veils today to show solidarity for all women, are put up with harassment and attacks!"

-In an opinion piece published in Aftonbladet by #hijauppropet organizers, that demanded that Justice Minister Beatrice Ask and Swedish lawmakers "ensure that Swedish Muslim women are guaranteed the right to personal safety and religious freedom, without being subject to verbal and physical attacks."
+In an opinion piece published in Aftonbladet by #hijauppropet organizers, that demanded that Justice Minister Beatrice Ask and Swedish lawmakers "ensure that Swedish Muslim women are guaranteed the right to personal safety and religious freedom, without being subject to verbal and physical attacks." funny images

 "In addition, we demand that responsible politicians actively draw attention to and fight the structural discrimination that affects Muslim women," they wrote.
-"We believe that's reason enough in a country where the number of reported hate crimes against Muslims is on the rise - and where women tie their headscarves extra tight so that it won't get ripped off - for the prime minister and other politicians to take action to stop the march of fascism."
+"We believe that's reason enough in a country where the number of reported hate crimes against Muslims is on the rise - and where women tie their headscarves extra tight so that it won't get ripped off - for the prime minister and other politicians to take action to stop the march of fascism." funny photos

 Minister Ask has agreed to meet with the campaign members on Tuesday, and told reporters the situation "must be taken very seriously."

 No arrests have yet been made in the case.

 Media Resources: Al Jazeera 8/20/2013; BBC 8/19/2013; The Local 8/19/2013